jo3-l/blog/content/posts/proptest.md

 ---
-title: Property-Based Testing is Magical
+title: Property-based testing is magical
 date: '2024-08-11'
-summary: 'An exploration of property-based testing—a powerful technique for building robust test suites with minimal tedium.'
+summary: 'Tests that expose gaps in your thinking instead of confirming what you already know'
-description: 'An exploration of property-based testing—a powerful technique for building robust test suites with minimal tedium.'
+description: 'Tests that expose gaps in your thinking instead of confirming what you already know'
 tags: [programming, testing]
 ---

-When I began programming, writing tests felt like a chore, a checklist item to cross off on the elusive path to High Quality Code.
-However, in the years since---having spent some time contributing to (read: occasionally breaking) a legacy codebase and building more complex projects---I've come to appreciate testing for what it can be when done well: a tool that enables refactoring with confidence.
+When I first started programming, writing tests felt like a chore; a checklist item of sorts to cross off on the elusive path to High Quality Code.
+However, in the years since, I've come to slowly appreciate testing for what it can be when done well: a tool that enables refactoring with confidence.

-That said, writing good tests requires some skill and experience.
-There are various techniques that I find to generally elevate test quality: I'm a big fan of both [table-driven testing](https://dave.cheney.net/2019/05/07/prefer-table-driven-tests), which reduces the friction of adding new cases; and snapshot testing, which makes updating expected outputs easy.
+That said, writing good tests is a skill.
+There are various techniques I find to generally elevate test quality: I'm a big fan of both [table-driven testing](https://dave.cheney.net/2019/05/07/prefer-table-driven-tests), which reduces the friction of adding new cases; and snapshot testing, which makes updating expected outputs easy.

-But neither table-driven testing nor snapshot testing is the focus of this blog post.
-Rather, I want to explore another technique, _property-based testing_, that felt almost like magic the first time I encountered it.
-Here's the pitch for property-based testing:
+Table-driven testing and snapshot testing will have to wait for another blog post, however.
+Here, I want to explore another technique, _property-based testing_, which felt almost like magic the first time I encountered it.

-> **The pitch.** With some setup, property-based testing can automatically hunt for edge cases for
+> **The pitch for PBT.** With some setup, property-based testing can automatically hunt for edge cases for
 > you; a good property-based testing framework will even reduce (or _shrink_) failing test cases so
 > that they are easy to debug.

-That sounds too good to be true, and in some sense it is.
+That sounds too good to be true, and... it kinda is.
 Property-based tests are not always applicable, can be difficult to write, and are not a replacement for normal example-based tests.
-But when they are appropriate, they're _awesome_.
+But when they are appropriate, they're _awesome_!

-In this post, then, I'll attempt to explain what property-based testing is both in abstract and in concrete, using a real example I wrote recently.
+In this post, I'll attempt to explain what property-based testing is both in abstract and in concrete, using a real example I wrote recently.

 ## What is property-based testing?